rockman007372/Obsidian-Vault/Model City Week 2.md

 3. Does Singapore make a good model for other cities?
 What challenges?

 - City state: Singapore is less of a city and more of a state - no other cities have so much governance powers to control borders and immigration intakes...
+- Land use: No motherland, needs to allocate lands for other state purposes (defense) -> juggles both city needs but state needs as well.
 - Trust in the government!
 Singapore gov is know to be least corrupted, allowing them to stay in power because they are doing a good job of prosperising the country. → is it rhetoric?
 There is no transparency.
 Politicians are paid handsomely.